-In the Linear Pendulum (PEND) experiment (Nelson, et al, 1994), the base unit is the swing-to-swing change in velocity, derived from interrupts timed by a 50 nanosecond clock, and recorded as differences in the damping rate over the 200 swings in a three minute run.
+In the Linear Pendulum (PEND) experiment (Nelson et al., 1994), operators sit in a comfortable chair in front of an aesthetically designed pendulum consisting of a 30-inch long fused silica shaft and a quartz crystal bob 2 inches in diameter.
+It is enclosed in a clear acrylic case, and feedback is provided by changing the color of light to represent degree of success in keeping the pendulum swinging or damping it, relative to baseline.
+The measured unit is the swing-to-swing change in velocity, derived from interrupts timed by a 50-nanosecond clock, and recorded as differences in the damping rate over the 200 swings in a 3-minute run.
 This is fundamentally an analog measurement, making it difficult to define a bit-counting measure of the effect, and an arbitrary surrogate was calculated by assigning one bit per swing, as if the difference between conditions at each swing were either positive or negative, discounting magnitude.
-Series comprised five or nine sets of runs, and the standard subset used for PEND was the first 25 sets generated by 18 operators with this number or more.
+Series consisted of five or nine sets of runs, and the standard subset used for PEND was the first 25 sets generated by 18 operators with this number or more.

-The measurable in the microelectronic shift-register experiment (CHIP) is the error rate in one-second trials of 1000 bits (Nelson, et al, 1992).
+The measurable in the microelectronic shift-register (CHIP) experiment is the error rate in 1-second trials of 1000 bits (Nelson et al., 1992), which operators try to increase or decrease.
 The information content of a trial is 9.97 effective bits.
 Data were taken in runs of 50 trials and series of 25 runs.
-For the CHIP experiment, all data from the reliable "trials" protocol were used as the standard subset.
+For the CHIP experiment, all data from the reliable "trials" protocol (in which the intention assignment was randomly changed for every trial) were used as the standard subset.

-In the Remote Perception (PRP) experiments, the basic data for computer analysis are recorded in the form of 30 binary descriptors per trial, chosen by each of the two participants (Dunne, Jahn, and Nelson, 1983; Dunne, Dobyns, and Intner, 1989).
-Both agent and percipient address the task in a free response mode, during which they are certainly processing a large amount of information that only later is coded into the arbitrary descriptor format from which a score is computed.
+In the PRP experiments, one person, the percipient, tries to envision the scene visited by a second person, the agent.
+There is typically a verbal description and sketches, but the basic data for computer analysis are recorded in the form of 30 binary descriptors per trial, chosen by each of the two participants (Dunne et al., 1983, 1989).
+Both agent and percipient address the task in a free-response mode, during which they are certainly processing a large amount of information that only later is coded into the arbitrary descriptor format from which a score is computed.
 If the 30 bits were all informative and independent, the description would specify one from more than a billion alternatives.
 Partial inter-descriptor redundancy reduces the effective bit count by about 25%, yielding an estimated information content of 22.5 bits per trial.
 The standard subset for the PRP experiment used all formal data in the randomly instructed, ab initio encoded subset.